Go to Knowledge hub

 Key takeaways

-COVID-19 has changed the way we think about health, vaccines, and protecting our communities.
-COVID-19 vaccines were first authorized in 2020, first approved in 2021, and since then billions of doses have been administered worldwide, reducing severe illness, hospitalization, and death as a result of COVID-19.
-The risk of severe outcomes from COVID-19 has decreased dramatically over the last four years.
+COVID-19 vaccines were first authorized in 2020, some were approved in 2021, and since then billions of doses have been administered worldwide, reducing severe illness, hospitalization, and death as a result of COVID-19.

 COVID-19 vaccines train your immune system to recognize and help fight the SARS-CoV-2 virus that causes COVID-19.
-Unlike some vaccines that contain weakened viruses, 2024-2025 COVID-19 vaccines use the code for a part of the virus to train your immune system to recognize and help protect against COVID-19 infection and disease:
+Unlike some vaccines that contain weakened viruses, COVID-19 vaccines use different approaches to train your immune system to recognize and help protect against COVID-19 infection and disease.
+For example, mRNA vaccines use the code for a part of the COVID-19 virus, while protein subunit vaccines contain a small piece of the COVID-19 virus called the spike protein.

-Getting a COVID-19 vaccine or vaccinated against COVID-19 happens in two stages: an initial vaccine dose or series of doses, and then updated vaccines as recommended over time.
-For people with a weakened immune system, more doses may be needed compared to other people.
+Getting vaccinated against COVID-19 happens in two stages: an initial vaccine dose or series of doses, and then an updated vaccine as recommended by the CDC.
 This process helps to first activate your immune system, and the follow-up doses help renew and strengthen that protection and help protect against newer strains, since immune response decreases over time and the virus keeps changing.

-As the virus that causes COVID-19 continues to change, updates vaccines are designed to help your body recognize more recently circulating strains.
-(Similar to how the annual flu shot is reformulated each year.)
-This approach helps train and strengthen your immune system.
+As the virus that causes COVID-19 continues to change, updated vaccines are designed to help your body recognize more recently circulating strains.
+This helps train and strengthen your immune system.

 It’s required for international travel